• Skip to primary navigation

 How to pick the best mango

-If you want to cut a mango into perfect chunks without hacking away at a hard, unripe mango and ending up with an inedible, stringy mess - you'll need to pick the right one.
+Want to cut a mango into perfect chunks without hacking away only to end up with an inedible, stringy mess??
+Then you'll need to start by picking one that's perfectly ripe.

 two ripe mangos, one cut in half, one whole